 - How have the ideological shifts invoked by (a) the emergence of permissive licenses, and (b) the shift towards organizational ownership, transformed the influence of FLOSS work structures on project outcomes?
 Read Abstract

-Though, volunteer driven Free (Libre) and Open Source Software (FLOSS) development was founded on the ideological beliefs of ‘openness’ and ‘absence of any commercial appropriation’, in recent years FLOSS movement has witnessed two ideological shifts.
+Though, volunteer driven Free (Libre) and Open Source Software (FLOSS) development was founded on the ideological beliefs of ‘openness’ and ‘absence of any commercial appropriation’, in recent years, FLOSS movement has witnessed two ideological shifts.
 First, the emergence of ‘permissive FLOSS licenses’ that allow commercial appropriation of the collaboratively developed code, and second, ‘organizational ownership’ of FLOSS projects.
-Because ideological beliefs shape the motivational needs of the volunteer contributors which shape the emergent work structures in FLOSS projects, it is expected that ideological shifts could influence the mechanisms through which dominant work structures in FLOSS projects are related to their outcomes.
+Because ideological beliefs shape the motivational needs of the volunteer contributors, and motivational needs influence the dominant work structures, it is expected that ideological shifts could influence the mechanisms through which work is orchestrated in FLOSS projects.
 Motivated by the need to understand the impact of these ideological shifts, we theorize the mechanisms through which the two ideological shifts alter the influence of FLOSS work structures on project outcomes of popularity and survival.
-The results from our analysis of over 4000 FLOSS projects hosted on GitHub confirm the significance of both the ideological shifts with some interesting contextual differences across the two project outcomes.
-Specifically, we find that the ideological shift pertaining to license type has a significant influence on both the examined project outcomes, whereas organizational ownership has a greater influence on popularity as compared to the survival of FLOSS projects.
-The description of the underlying mechanisms provides a holistic view of FLOSS ideological shifts and their impacts in a rapidly evolving open source software development landscape.
-The study also provides FLOSS practitioners with valuable insights on the role of license types and organizational participation in orchestrating the desired project outcomes.
+Adopting an instrument variable approach, our analysis of projects hosted on GitHub confirms the significance of both the ideological shifts with some interesting contextual differences across the two project outcomes.
+Specifically, we find that the ideological shift pertaining to license type has a significant influence on both the examined project outcomes, whereas organizational ownership has a significant influence only on the popularity of FLOSS projects.

 From Corporate Social Responsibility to Disruptive Innovation: Samsung’s Green Memory Initiative [Link]